ebi-uniprot/uniprot-manual/README.md

 There is a "New Page" button at the top right of the wiki homepage https://github.com/ebi-uniprot/uniprot-manual/wiki

 1. Click the "New page" button
 2. Give your page a title.
-This title won't be displayed but will be what appears in the url for the help article (eg )
+This title won't be displayed but will be what appears in the url for the help article
 3. Paste the meta-data snippet below at the top of your page.

 ```